MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Multi-modal Robustness Analysis Against Language and Visual Perturbations. [[paper]](https://arxiv.org/abs/2207.02159) [[code]](https://github.com/Maddy12/MultiModalVideoRobustness/tree/master/code)
+  - Madeline C. Schiappa, Yogesh S. Rawat, Shruti Vyas, Vibhav Vineet, Hamid Palangi.
+  - Key Word: Corruption Robustness; Multi-modal Robustness; Text-to-Video Retrieval.
+  - <details><summary>Digest</summary> Joint visual and language modeling on large-scale datasets has recently shown a good progress in multi-modal tasks when compared to single modal learning.
+However, robustness of these approaches against real-world perturbations has not been studied.
+In this work, we perform the first extensive robustness study of such models against various real-world perturbations focusing on video and language.
+We focus on text-to-video retrieval and propose two large-scale benchmark datasets, MSRVTT-P and YouCook2-P, which utilize 90 different visual and 35 different textual perturbations.

+- Predicting Out-of-Domain Generalization with Local Manifold Smoothness. [[paper]](https://arxiv.org/abs/2207.02093)
+  - Nathan Ng, Kyunghyun Cho, Neha Hulkund, Marzyeh Ghassemi.
+  - Key Word: Measures of Complexity; Predicting Out-of-Distribution Generalization; Measuring Function Smoothness.
+  - <details><summary>Digest</summary> Recent work has proposed a variety of complexity measures that directly predict or theoretically bound the generalization capacity of a model.
+However, these methods rely on a strong set of assumptions that in practice are not always satisfied.
+Motivated by the limited settings in which existing measures can be applied, we propose a novel complexity measure based on the local manifold smoothness of a classifier.
+We define local manifold smoothness as a classifier's output sensitivity to perturbations in the manifold neighborhood around a given test point.
+Intuitively, a classifier that is less sensitive to these perturbations should generalize better.

 - Benchmarking the Robustness of Deep Neural Networks to Common Corruptions in Digital Pathology. [[paper]](https://arxiv.org/abs/2206.14973) [[code]](https://github.com/superjamessyx/robustness_benchmark)
   - Yunlong Zhang, Yuxuan Sun, Honglin Li, Sunyi Zheng, Chenglu Zhu, Lin Yang. *MICCAI 2022*
   - Key Word: Corruption Robustness; Digital Pathology.